 In North Dakota, the best class possible is Class II because of our short growing season.
-In the national contest in Oklahoma, Class I soils are possible because the growing season is long.
+In the national contest in Oklahoma, Class I soils are possible because of the long growing season.

 Wetness will be stated if appropriate on the contest pit.
 If no wetness is indicated, ignore it as a relevant factor.
 If the North Dakota contest is held along a river or in the Red River Valley, wetness probably will be an issue.